 Lujane Nutt is the General Manager of the Gknowmix genetic testing service delivery system and database tool, which enables research translation at the interface between the laboratory and clinic.
 This role is complemented by her skills as a volunteer counsellor of the Cancer Association of South Africa.
 She comes from a diplomatic family background living in The Netherlands and France during her childhood years, and later living in Taiwan, Spain and Greece as a diplomats’ wife.
 They moved to Cape Town in 2000 where she gained invaluable experience in the medical field, which included various courses such as secretarial, customer related services, marketing and management, eventually taking up the position of Customer Services and Marketing Manager at a Netcare Hospital.
 In 2012 she obtained a certificate in Digital Marketing to further her knowledge into private business marketing in the modern world of technology.

 Emeritus Professor Peter Beighton is a medical geneticist who underpins the genetic counselling service and other clinically orientated activities offered by Gknowmix.
-He reviewed and approved the E-book that can be downloaded from this website, which provides a comprehensive overview of our pathology supported genetic testing concept.
+As a mentor he supports the development of our pathology supported genetic testing algorithms for complex diseases with a genetic component.
+This is based on insights gained under his clinical guidance at GeneCare Molecular Genetics, which was located at the Christiaan Barnard Memorial Hospital in Cape Town until 2007.
 His academic awards include Fulbright and Oppenheimer Fellowships, a Silver Medal from the Medical Research Council (1997) and the Order of Mapungubwe, Bronze award for outstanding achievements in medical genetics (2002).
 His publications exceed 400 medical articles, including 19 books plus 24 chapters in books.
 Qualifications: MD, PhD, FRCP, FRCPCH, FRSSAField of Practice: Medical genetics

 Lindiwe Whati is a registered dietitian and nutrigenetics expert.
 She graduated in 2000 with a BSc (Dietetics) degree at the University of the Western Cape and obtained an MSc degree in Nutrition Science in 2005 from the University of Stellenbosch.
 She is actively involved with Gknowmix in the co-development of new tests for conditions where gene-diet interaction plays an important role.
 Previous experience in the field of nutrition includes management of chronic diseases in adults, nutrition therapy for hospitalised adults and children, nutrition education and research, as well as project management.
 She is registered with the Health Professions Council of South Africa and a member of the Association for Dietetics South Africa.
 Qualifications: BSc (Dietetics), MSc (Nutrition Science)Field of Practice: Dietetics and Nutrigenetics